 Last Updated on

-Before I get into the details of what I brought, I wanted to start with a few remarks on stuff I didn’t bring and wish that I did have, and some things I brought and could’ve done without.
+Before I get into the details of what I brought on my hike, I wanted to start with a few remarks on stuff I didn’t bring and wish that I did have, and some things I brought and could’ve done without.

 What I Brought And Didn’t Need

 If you are a serious hiker, you’ll probably have heard of Compeed, a popular blister bandaid brand.
 My sister, who works at a pharmacy, brought me three different kinds of Compeed, and thank God I didn’t need a single one of them!
 I gave a couple of them away, and of course I held on to them in case I’d develop a blister, which luckily I didn’t.
-Since I saw Compeed bandaids in every single pharmacy along the Camino (I am sure they’re making most of their sales here), I wouldn’t buy them before the hike next time, and instead pick them up along the way if needed.
-People do swear by them though, so if you’re prone to getting blisters, you might want to bring a pack (they’re small and very light).
+Since I saw Compeed band aids in every single pharmacy along the Camino (I am sure Compeed makes most of their sales right there), I wouldn’t buy them before the hike, and instead pick them up along the way if needed.
+People do swear by them though, so if you’re prone to getting blisters, you might want to add them to your Camino de Santiago packing list (they’re small and very light).